 What Counts When Calculating a Credit Score?

 The purpose of the credit score report is to help determine whether or not I am responsible in terms of managing credit as well as help establish whether I have been financially stable in the past.
+The following post will also show you how to get a car loan with bad credit if that happens to be your current situation.
 Credit scores often range between 300 and 850, with 300 being the lowest score possible.
 Leading financial agencies will now use the information that is contained in my credit file to help them come up with the FICO scores.